 Once the Dolcoath and Roskear lodes began to be exploited Roskear Shaft became a major (updraught) ventilation shaft with large fans at the collar.
 Many local people will remember the plume of warm moist air that rose above the shaft in Winter, visible for miles.

-In the early 1990’s the shaft was deepened to the 400fm level and was refurbished with a new winder house, etc, to become South Crofty Mine secondary egress after the condemnation of Robinson’s Shaft in 1994.
+In the early 1990’s the shaft was deepened to the 400fm level and was refurbished with a new winder house.
+This became South Crofty Mine secondary egress after the condemnation of Robinson’s Shaft in 1994.

 (Notes courtesy of Dr Nick Le Boutillier)

-The rest of the images on this page now look at the remains of the buildings on the Roskear Shaft complex erected in the 1920’s by the New Dolcoath Company.
+The rest of the images on this page now look at the remains of the buildings on the Roskear Shaft complex erected during the 1920’s by the New Dolcoath Company.

 This whole site is deteriorating badly and should not be entered as the buildings are in a dangerous condition.